 'ITP and my further practical training at Harefield rehoming centre were life-changing opportunities that provided me with immense knowledge and hands-on experiences in international standards of animal welfare!
 Thank you to everyone at Dogs Trust for helping teaching and sharing your wealth of expertise and resources.'

-2. Email completed forms to the international team
+Download an application form below and email completed forms to the international team

 or print and post them to: Dogs Trust Worldwide, Dogs Trust, 17 Wakley Street, London EC1V 7RQ.